PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 > &#8505; You can also come back to this directory in CloudShell later and run `terraform output` to view this information

+# 5. OLD GUIDE
+Everything past this point is copied from previous lab guide and mostly isn't relevant.

-## 4.11.
+## 5.1.
 Inspect deployed resources

 All resources are now created in AWS, but it will be around 10 minutes until VM-Series are fully initialized and bootstrapped.